Turn on red: Oceania

 In Australia, which drives on the left, left turns on red are only permitted if a sign exists at the intersection.
 At such intersections, the sign generally reads "left turn on red permitted after stopping," meaning a vehicle can make a left turn only after coming to a complete stop first and giving way to approaching traffic and any crossing pedestrians or cyclists.
-Such signs are only in limited locations in the states of New South Wales, Queensland, South Australia (six locations as of 2016) as well as the Northern Territory and Australian Capital Territory and are banned in other states.
+Such signs are only in limited locations in the states of New South Wales, South Australia, Northern Territory and Australian Capital Territory and are strictly banned in other states.
 In New South Wales, a number of tests to the intersection must be met before a turn on red will be permitted, including pedestrian volume, bus stop locations, geometry of the intersection, and the amount of lane changing at the intersection.
+Queensland previously allowed left turns on red at certain intersections, but was scrapped in 2021 after a trial period found that the safety risk to pedestrians outweighed any time-saving benefits.
 There are conflicting views on the policy of left turns on red, with supporters pointing to lower vehicle emission and time savings, while opponents cite safety concerns.

-In New Zealand, which drives on the left, left turns on red are not permitted except if a green arrow is present and lit.
-If a "slip lane" is present at the intersection (a lane turning left separated from the other lanes by a traffic island), left turns are permitted at any time, though traffic turning left must give way to pedestrians and oncoming traffic.
-Slip lanes are marked with Give Way signs and are most common at busy intersections in larger cities.

 In Samoa, which drives on the left, left turns on red are permitted.
 Samoa used to drive on the right and basically follow the US rules of American Samoa, and this rule remained after switching to driving on the left on 7 September 2009.